Biometrics Technology in the Disability, Health, and Medical Field

 The future portends a new era in the field of health and medical biometrics.
-Advances to technology will make biometrics more attractive to healthcare organizations.
-However, while costs of biometrics technologies are slowly being reduced, they still remain a challenge to a new era of biometrics in the area of healthcare.
+Advances in technology will make biometrics more attractive to healthcare organizations.
+However, while costs of biometrics technologies are slowly being reduced, they still remain a challenge to a new era of biometrics in health care.

 Wireless Brain Sensor has Many Applications - Brown University - (2013-03-01)

 Studies and clinical trial news releases and updates in regards to the Ocumetics Bionic Lens.